cbillowes/corporate-programmer-oxygen/content/posts/2016-09-24-contributing-to-the-readme/index.md

 cover: "https://picsum.photos/1280/500/?image=528"
 date:   2016-09-24 15:00:49 +0200
 tags:
-    - communication
+    - Communication
-    - relationships
+    - Relationships
-    - technical
+    - Technical
 ---
 > When someone new works on your repository, make sure it is easy to get setup.